 And the juicier we feel about ourselves, the more visible we are to potential partners.
 Creative play makes us more attractive, creates receptivity in the field and “attraction” chakras, as well as cultivates all-important self-love.

 How Creativity Affects the Energy Field

 Our aura, or energy field, is one of the main points of attraction between us and another.
 This is true for any kind of relationship.
 Though you may not be able to see auras with your naked eye, your own energetic antennae will pick up the vibration of another’s field.
 We’ve all felt this, and whatever is present in our aura will be sensed by others as well.
-So it makes sense that when we are feeling the pleasure of artistic endeavor, our field becomes more “shiny” and attractive.
+So, it makes sense that when we are feeling the pleasure of artistic endeavor, our field becomes “shinier” and more attractive.

 Creativity, Self-Love, and Attraction

 Creativity is a primal and essential part of being human.
 It is related to the procreation — the connection to the second chakra.
 Creative work strengthens self-love via the surrender to the creative process.
 As you immerse yourself in doing something that brings you joy, endorphins and other neurotransmitters are released by the brain.
 This allows relaxation and a sense of well-being — all of which help you to attract a love that is good for you.

 Let’s look at a real-world example.
 Lisa was a visual artist but found it hard to be disciplined around her art.
 She had a bit of the tortured artist stereotype going on, often thinking: “If I’m an artist, I have to suffer.”
 We did some energy work around this belief, and she started to have a more positive connection to painting.
 As she gave time to her art every week, I noticed that overall, she was happier and more relaxed, and was kinder to herself in other ways.